Biokastin/Woolly-Hash/README.md

 # Woolly Hash

 Calculates a novel fuzzy hash based on merging bit pair via XOR in a tree like pattern.
-No dependencies other than C++20 standard library.
+No dependencies other than C++ standard library.

 ## test & benchmark compile instructions

 1. run: `$ scons` in repo's root
+    - `debug=yes` - build with `-g` and run gcc's static analyzer
+    - `profile=yes` - build with `-pg` flag for added profiling abilties
+    - `release=yes` - build with `-O3` flag for optimized build benchmarking

-2. compiled binary located in `bin` named `program`
+2. compiled binary located in `bin` named `program` appended with build option (eg. `program-debug`)

 ## generate doxygen documentation